shubh-SB/seo-mcp/README.md

 > This MCP server is only for learning purposes, please do not abuse it, otherwise the consequences will be self-responsible.
 This project is inspired by `@哥飞社群`.

+About this MCP Server, please refer to the introduction of [Claude MCP Backlinks MCP](https://www.claudemcp.com/servers/backlinks-mcp).

 ## Features

 - 🔍 Retrieve backlink data for any domain